sbrunner/shifter-pandas/README.md

 ## Wikidata

 By providing the `wikidata_*` parameters, you can ass some data from WikiData.

+Careful, the WikiData is relatively slow then the first time you run it il will be slow.
+We use a cache to make it fast the next times.

 You can also get the country list with population and ISO 2 code with: